rkruegs123/idp-design/README.md

 - `--n-eq-steps`: The number of equilibration timesteps per simulation
 - `--n-sample-steps`: The number of timesteps for sampling reference states
 - `--sample-every`: The timestep frequency for sampling representative states.
+- `--n-iters`: Number of iterations of gradient descent.
+Note that this also sets the timescale of annealing a probabilistic sequence to a discrete sequence.

 Additional arguments include the temperature, timestep, and diffusion coefficient.
 Use `--help` for more details.
 Below, we list arguments that are particularly pertinent to each experiment.